Code-Institute-Submissions/Willdeakin-Milestone-Project-4/Testing.md

 **Blog Comments** Can be posted by anyone but will only be displayed if a superuser approves them.

 ## Browser testing
+Website performs as intended on desktop PC at 2560x1440 windowed:

+1. Chrome
+- All elements of the website work as intended.

+2. Microsoft Edge
+- All elements of the website work as intended.

+3. Firefox
+- All elements of the website work as intended, except for the scrollbar which is the firefox default.

+Website performs as intended on desktop PC at 1280x720 windowed:
+1. Chrome
+- All elements of the website work as intended.

+2. Microsoft Edge
+- All elements of the website work as intended.

+3. Firefox
+- All elements of the website work as intended.

+Website performs as intended on desktop PC at 375x812 (iPhone X dimensions) windowed:
+1. Chrome
+- All elements of the website work as intended.

+2. Microsoft Edge
+- All elements of the website work as intended.

+3. Firefox
+- All elements of the website work as intended.

 ## Functionality of the website
 1. Responsiveness